A Bibliography of major literary treatments

 Hieghton, Steven.
 Afterlands.
 Boston: Houghton Mifflin, 2006.
-This novel, loosely based on the Polaris expedition, has been praised by Kenn Harper, who wrote "The Polaris story lay untouched for over a century until a few years ago, fertile ground for historians and novelists.
+This novel, loosely based on Charles Francis Hall's Polaris expedition, has been praised by Kenn Harper, who wrote "The Polaris story lay untouched for over a century until a few years ago, fertile ground for historians and novelists.
 This is by far the most compelling treatment of it to date."

 Simmons, Dan.
 The Terror.
 Boston: Little, Brown, 2007.